elasticio/elasticio.github.io/content/_components/mongodb/index.md

 *   **User** - user for connection to MongoDB.
 *   **Password** - password for user to connect with MongoDB.
 *   **Authentication Database** - database that used for authentication user.
 By default it is `admin`, but your case can be different.
 Please check your records.

+## Credentials

+1. `URL` - URL used to connect with Mongo DB.
+Example: mongodb://example.com:2017, mongodb+srv://server.example.com:2017 .
+2. `User` - user for connection to Mongo DB.
+3. `Password` - password for user to connect with Mongo DB.
+4. `Authentication Database` - database that used for authentication user.
+Default: admin.
+If you connect to your database via the mongo shell with a command of the form `mongo mongodb://example.com/myDatabase -u myUser -p myPassword` then you should place `myDatabase` in this field.
+If you connect to your database via the mongo shell with a command of the form  `mongo mongodb://example.com/ -u myUser -p myPassword` then you should leave this field blank.

 ## Environment Variables